 Hello to all the self-employed Aussies out there!
 Embarking on the journey of self-employment brings with it a unique set of challenges and freedoms.
 One area we often overlook is the need for a solid financial safety net, customized to our varied incomes and work lifecycles.
 That's where income protection insurance steps in as a critical component for ensuring financial stability. - read more

-Australia's insurance industry is experiencing a significant shift as mental health conditions have become the leading cause of total and permanent disability (TPD) claims.
-Recent data from the Council of Australian Life Insurers (CALI) indicates that mental health issues now account for nearly one-third of all TPD claims, marking a substantial change in the industry's claim patterns. - read more
+Australia's insurance sector is facing unprecedented challenges as mental health conditions have become the leading cause of total and permanent disability (TPD) claims.
+Recent data from the Council of Australian Life Insurers (CALI) reveals that mental health issues now account for nearly one-third of all TPD claims paid out. - read more

 Apply now for your free Insurance assessment and price comparisons!